verifiedasian/counter-app/README.md

 # React Counter Application

-Very simple counter application to learn and familiarise with React componenets.
+Very simple counter application to learn and familiarise with React components.